Autumn 2 Consideration Aspiration Responsibility Enjoyment Year 3

 We will post updates on twitter of activities and fun things we get up to so keep checking the page regularly!

-- learn geographical skills whilst gaining knowledge of our local area.
+- learning geographical skills whilst gaining knowledge of our local area.

-- learn the difference between physical and human features
+- learning the difference between physical and human features

 - why people love living here today